-- The position of Florida Public Service Commissioner is full-time with headquarters in Tallahassee, Florida. - In order to be considered for nomination for any vacancy, applicants must submit an official Florida Public Service Commission application. - The original signed application form with attachments plus 14 complete copies (including transcript, resumes, letters of endorsement and other addenda) for a total of 15 must be submitted to the Council's Office at the address above. - The application must be completed in its entirety with original signature and dated.
-Incomplete applications, including those without the required number of copies, will be returned and will not be processed.
-No additional copies will be made by this office. - Application MUST be received in the Council's Office no later than 5:00 p.m. on Tuesday, June 17, 2014.
-Late applications will not be considered.
+- The position of Florida Public Service Commissioner is full-time with headquarters in Tallahassee, Florida. - In order to be considered for nomination for any vacancy, applicants must submit an official Florida Public Service Commission application. - The original signed application form with attachments plus 14 complete copies (including transcript, resumes, letters of endorsement and other addenda) for a total of 15 must be submitted to the Council's Office at the address above. - The application must be completed in its entirety, signed and dated.
+Incomplete applications, including those without the required number of copies, will be returned and will not be processed. - Application MUST be received in the Council's Office no later than 5:00 p.m.
+EST on Tuesday, May 3, 2016.
+Late applications will not be considered. - In addition to the Florida Public Service Commission application form, the following informational materials have been enclosed for your convenience: - Chapter 350, Florida Statutes - Rules of Procedure of the Florida Public Service Commission Nominating Council - Position Description for a Public Service Commissioner